-The second interview in our Supersense presents series was with Chad Allen, a blind writer, and magician.
+The third interview in our Supersense presents series was with Chad Allen, a blind writer, and magician.
 He is the creator of the comic, Unseen.
 With his own words, "Unseen is an audio comic written by a blind person, with a blind heroine, for blind (and sighted) audiences, and he performs magic; and again for both blind and sighted people.
 Click the video below to listen to the interview or continue reading for the transcript!

 Shane: What’s up everyone, I’m Shane from Supersense, and today I’m sitting down with Chad Allen, a blind artist with a lot to talk about.
 How’s it going?

 Chad: It’s going great Shane, thanks for having me.

 Shane: My pleasure.
 You were one of the first people I thought about when we came back to this interview process, so thanks so much for giving us your time.
 For starters, give me the basic rundown.
 Tell the listeners who you are and what’s going on right now.

 Chad: Well, with the pandemic, things are definitely a little different.
 My primary skill sets are performing magic and writing.
 I’m doing both of those things now, but mostly in the developmental phases instead of putting things out into the world.
 I had a wonderful project about a year ago that was featured inside the Exploratorium Museum up in San Francisco.
 It was a project on identity called “Self Made,” and I wrote a non-visual comic book called “unseen” that was on exhibit there for about three months.
 With regards to magic, I appeared on Pen and Teller’s Fool Us a couple of months ago.
 I was on season 7, and the episode is entitled “Watermelon Surgery.”

 Shane: That’s an excellent title.
 I feel like that should be the name of a 90’s band.

 Chad: Yeah, definitely.
 It’s not my trick, that was Pen and Teller’s trick, but that’s the name of the episode.